EUV lithography: EUV stochastic issues

 Larger features may unexpectedly suffer from stochastic fluctuations as well, due to local peaks and valleys in their aerial image.

 IMEC's yield model updated in 2024 indicated that increased EUV use for 5nm node and beyond resulted in reduced yield, due to higher stochastic defectivity at tighter pitches.

-Stochastic defect probabilities may be calculated from the cumulative distribution functions at individual pixels and multiplying such probabilities for all the pixels in a cluster constituting the defect.
+As of 2025, stochastic defect probabilities were on the order of ppm, and could also vary over an order of magnitude, leading to erratic yields.

 Pupil fill ratio

 For pitches less than half-wavelength divided by numerical aperture, dipole illumination is necessary.
 This illumination fills at most a leaf-shaped area at the edge of the pupil.
 However, due to 3D effects in the EUV mask, smaller pitches require even smaller portions of this leaf shape.
 Below 20% of the pupil, the throughput and dose stability begin to suffer.
 Higher numerical aperture allows a higher pupil fill to be used for the same pitch, but depth of focus is significantly reduced.

 A larger pupil fill is more susceptible to stochastic fluctuations from point to point in the pupil.